Drozerah/alphapp/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com)

-> αlphαpp is a Node.js web application based on Express.js framework
+> αlphαpp is a Node.js web application based on Express.js framework.

+> IMPORTANT: αlphαpp is a work in progress and subject to major changes until 1.0 release.

 Table of Contents
 -----------------